Teacher Education Programs

 The program is open to students of Iyengar Yoga with maturity in practice, curiosity to learn, and passion to share the teachings of B.K.S.
 Iyengar.
 Applicants must have:

-- 3+ years of continuous study in the Iyengar method with a CIYT
+- recommended 3 years continuous study in Iyengar Yoga classes with a CIYT

 - a clear commitment to the Iyengar method and becoming a CIYT

-- stability and maturity in Intermediate classes and a personal practice
+- stability and maturity in Intermediate classes and a home personal practice

 - a letter of recommendation from primary CIYT teacher

 The program includes 6 three-day modules, each covering a range of topics in an inclusive community of engaged practitioners.
 Topics include:

 - Teaching skills